 Array Types.
 We introduce a new syntactic type term Arr(T) and maintain the following four properties for every value a that satisfies the has-type predicate a :: Arr(T).
-We refer to strings that do not coerce to integers as "safe," and we use an uninterpreted predicate safe to describe such strings (e.g. safe("foo") whereas $\neg safe($ "17")).
+We refer to strings that do not coerce to integers as "safe," and we use an uninterpreted predicate safe to describe such strings (e.g., safe("foo") whereas $\neg safe("17")$).

-- (A1) a contains the special "length" key. - (A2) All other "own" keys of a are (strings that coerce to) integers.

-- (A3) For all integers i, either a maps the key i to a value of type T, or it has no binding for i. - (A4) All inherited keys of a are safe (i.e. non-integer) strings.
+- (A1) a contains the special "length" key. - (A2) All other "own" keys of a are (strings that coerce to) integers. - (A3) For all integers i, either a maps the key i to a value of type T, or it has no binding for i. - (A4) All inherited keys of a are safe (i.e., non-integer) strings.

 An array can have arbitrary objects in its prototype chain, so to ensure (A4), we require that all non-array objects bind only safe strings.
-This sharp distinction between between array objects (that bind integer keys) and non-array objects (that bind safe string keys) allows System !D to avoid reasoning about string coercions, and does not significantly limit expressiveness because programs typically conform to this division anyway.11 To enforce this restriction, the type for keys manipulated by primitives in objects.dref and prelude.js is actually SafeStr, rather than Str as shown in Figure 3 and Figure 4, where SafeStr $\stackrel{\circ}{=} \{Str(\nu) \land safe(\nu)\}$.
+This sharp distinction between between array objects (that bind integer keys) and non-array objects (that bind safe string keys) allows System !D to avoid reasoning about string coercions, and does not significantly limit expressiveness because, in our experience, programs typically conform to this division anyway.
+To enforce this restriction, the type for keys manipulated by primitives in objects.dref and prelude.js is actually SafeStr, rather than Str as shown in Figure 5 and Figure 6, where $SafeStr \stackrel{\circ}{=} {Str(\nu) \land safe(\nu)}$.
+We discuss an alternative approach in §7 that allows non-array objects to bind unsafe strings.